I've previously written about what a Promotion Plan is, and why it's SO essential for all businesses to always have a current Promotion Plan.

 Share snippets of what’s going on with you - e.g. Instastories

-Put links in all posts
+Put calls to actions in all posts

 Links to your offer/group/etc at the bottom of on point, motivational/engagement posts can be a very effective way to promote your business.